walmartlabs/thorax/README.md

 ### rendered:collection *rendred:collection (collectionView, collection)*

-Triggered on a `CollectionView` or a the view calling the `collection` helper every time `render` is called on the `CollectionView`.
+Triggered on a `CollectionView` or the view calling the `collection` helper every time `render` is called on the `CollectionView`.

 ### rendered:item *rendered:item (collectionView, collection, model, itemElement, index)*

-Triggered on a `CollectionView` or a the view calling the `collection` helper every time an item is rendered in the `CollectionView`.
+Triggered on a `CollectionView` or the view calling the `collection` helper every time an item is rendered in the `CollectionView`.

 ### rendered:empty *rendered:empty (collectionView, collection)*

-Triggered on a `CollectionView` or a the view calling the `collection` helper every time the `emptyView` or `emptyTemplate` is rendered in the `CollectionView`.
+Triggered on a `CollectionView` or the view calling the `collection` helper every time the `emptyView` or `emptyTemplate` is rendered in the `CollectionView`.

 ## HTML Attributes